sebastian-porling/web-scraper-nodejs-sp-mk/README.md

 ## :boom: Execution and compile

 You can compile this by using `npm i`.
 By using `npm run build` you will make executable binaries for all operating systems.
-But the Windows version seems to be buggy.
+But the Windows version seems to be buggy, it runs but the resources like fonts doesn't load so it looks different.

 And execute by using `npm start` or running any of the binaries which can be found in the **/build** directory.
 If using linux to run you simply do the following from the root folder: `./build/web_scraper-linux`.
 But if you for some reason want to use only node to run the application you can do `node bin.js`.
 You can't run the [**index.js**](./index.js) because it doesn't have anything that executes the main function.
 This was done just to follow the how they do it in the [**pkg**](https://www.npmjs.com/package/pkg) package.
 They do this just to seperate all the compile and deploy logic away from the main files.